Em-Lopez/Human-Pose-Estimation-from-RGB/README.md

 ## Table of Contents

+Because it is such a new field I will be organizing these by date, since recent papers generally have use methods.
 I'll use the following icons and dimensions to differentiate the approaches:

 - Time Dimension
 	- :camera: Single-Shot